Eligibility & Enrollment for Aid

-- Continuing Education and Dependent Grant in Aid are not available to students who have an unresolved defaulted loan in their loan history.
+- CE and DGIA are not available to students who have an unresolved defaulted loan in their loan history.

-- Continuing Education and Dependent Grant in Aid recipients must adhere to the Financial Aid Satisfactory Academic Progress policy.
+- CE and DGIA recipients must adhere to the Financial Aid Satisfactory Academic Progress (SAP) policy.

 - Employees may only take up to 18 credit hours per academic year.
-The Continuing Education and Dependent Grant in Aid benefits will only cover the minimum number of hours required to complete the applicable degree.
+CE and DGIA benefits will only cover the minimum number of hours required to complete the applicable degree.

 Financial Aid SAP is the process used by the federal government to ensure students are successfully completing their academic program at a good pace.
 This policy includes four standards that every student must meet in order to continue to receive federal aid.